ShaunPour/ShaunPour/README.md

 #### Front End Web Developer & Youtuber
 ![Front End Web Developer & Youtuber](https://github.com/ShaunPour/ShaunPour/blob/main/header.png)

 I'm Shaun from Southwest Virginia.
 I do web development and YouTube programming tutorials.
 I really enjoy learning languages and frameworks like React, Python and TypeScript.
 My long-term goal is to get a job doing web development.
-Not a day goes by where I'm not working on at least one personal project and usually more (although I do forget to commit my work sometimes.
+Not a day goes by where I'm not working on at least one personal project and usually more.

 Skills: REACT / JS / HTML / CSS / SASS / BootStrap / Tailwind